Baked Salt and Pepper Chicken wings are baked until crispy and tossed in a mixture of sesame oil, jalapeños, garlic and green onions.

-Whenever I think of a salt and pepper dish I always think of my favorite salt and pepper calamari.
+For these Baked Salt and Pepper Chicken Wings, I always think of my favorite salt and pepper calamari.
 The pepper adds just the right amount of kick and it is just salty enough.
 That is exactly what I had in mind when I thought of making salt and pepper chicken wings.
 And it worked really well with them.
-I wanted a little bit more of a kick so I also added some diced jalapenos to the mix.
-The result was the perfect chicken wing a little spicy, a little crispy and all kinds of delicious.

 Preheat oven to 450 degrees.